About real-time searches and reports

 Use indexed real-time search when up-to-the-second accuracy is not needed.

-For Splunk Cloud Platform, indexed real-time search is turned off.
+- For Splunk Cloud Platform on Victoria Experience, indexed real-time search is turned on.

 Never change or copy the configuration files in the default directory.
 The files in the default directory must remain intact and in their original location.
 Make the changes in the local directory.